Top 10 Tips and Tricks to Master the Google Calendar

 Add a Countdown Timer to your Next Meeting

 Nobody wants to miss an important meeting because he simply forgot about it.
 To come to users’ assistance, Google Calendar has a nice feature that will place a countdown timer next to your next appointment so that you will always know how much time you have left.
 To enable it, do the following:

-- Click on the gear button, which can be found in the right top of the calendar view, and select “Settings”.
+- Click on the gear button, which can be found on the right top of the calendar view, and select “Settings”.

 - Click on “Labs” tab and check the “Next meeting” option.

-- Then, just save your modifications and from now on a little countdown timer will be placed near to your next meeting.
+- Then, just save your modifications, and from now on, a little countdown timer will be placed near your next meeting.

 Dim Unimportant Events and Hide Weekends

-In order to maximize the experience when using Google Calendar, you should take into considerations to make some little modifications that will clear up your calendar view.
-The first change users should do is to dim the unimportant past and future repetitive events.
-It’s a very simple process to do, users just have to go to the “Settings” menu (by pressing “S”) and select from it one or both “Dim past events” and “Dim recurring future events” options.
+In order to maximize the experience when using Google Calendar, you should consider making some little modifications that will clear up your calendar view.
+Users should first change to dim the unimportant past and future repetitive events.
+It’s a straightforward process to do; users just have to go to the “Settings” menu (by pressing “S”) and select from it one or both “Dim past events” and “Dim recurring future events” options.

-The second change is useful especially if you are using Google Calendar only at work.
+The second change is beneficial primarily if you use Google Calendar only at work.
 In this case, you should hide the weekends from your calendar view by checking the “Hide Weekends” box, which can be found in the “Settings” section.